schmonz/mess822/OFMIPUP.md

 This might be an unsafe design.

 stock `ofmipd` doesn't do SMTP AUTH at all.
-It runs as whatever user the sysadmin started it as, maybe allows relaying from certain IPs, does whatever address rewriting it's configured to do, and injects messages into the queue.
+It runs as whatever user the sysadmin started it as, relays for anyone who can connect, does whatever address rewriting it's configured to do, and injects messages into the queue.

 `ofmipd` with the SMTP AUTH patch is the same, plus it allows relaying from users who have authenticated with whatever `checkpassword` the sysadmin chose.
 I chose DJB's that works with system passwords.
 In my configuration, because it's run by the `qmaild` user, it has to be setuid-root.